alsonleej/ip/docs/README.md

 When you first run Kip, it will:
 - Create a data file to store your tasks
-- Display a welcome message with available commands
 - Show you the supported date formats

 ---